 Catfish were once very abundant in Lake Tugalo and was the number one favorite among its anglers.
 Today, the abundance of channel catfish and white catfish is much lower.
 Most catfish that are caught will weigh around 1 lb.
 The upper half of the Chattooga River arm supports the highest numbers of catfish.

 Catfishing techniques involve simple baits and simple tackle.
 Worms, liver, small bream and artificial catfishing mixtures are the most popular baits.
 Put your preferred bait onto a number six size hook up to a 1/0 size hook.
 Attach a few split shots onto the line and fish on the bottom near the shoreline at depths ranging from 20-40 feet.

 The best time to fish for Tugalo catfish is on a summer afternoon when the electrical generators are pulling water through the dam.
 The gentle current that occurs during power generation seems to trigger a feeding frenzy in catfish.
-DNR’s fish surveys indicated that the highest concentrations of catfish are found in the vicinity of the South Carolina boat ramp.
+Catfish are most abundant in the vicinity of the South Carolina boat ramp.
 Target the points on the Georgia side, especially in the sharp bends upstream of the boat ramp.
 During the summer, bank anglers can catch catfish from the South Carolina boat ramp.